bbpaudel/RMicroBREW/README.md

 # RMicroBREW
-Package to extract Yeast RLS from images processed
+Package to extract Yeast RLS from images processed.
+This package contains functions to extract data from images processed in matlab, and generates survival plots.